• Accessibility

 Friday

-Ride the charming trolley down Main Street and visit the Farmers' Museum (pictured), a very kid-friendly replica of an 1845 farmstead and village with seasonal crops, farm animals, and costumed interpreters showcasing traditional trades, crafts, and chores.
+Ride the charming trolley down Main Street and visit the Fenimore Farm and Country Village (pictured), a very kid-friendly replica of an 1845 farmstead and village with seasonal crops, farm animals, and costumed interpreters showcasing traditional trades, crafts, and chores.

 See great American art, from Thomas Cole to Grandma Moses, at the Fenimore Art Museum.
 The gardens overlooking the lake are an ideal spot for a picnic lunch.

-If you're looking to soak up some fresh air on the water, board Glimmerglass Queen, which offers narrated cruises and views of the scenery that inspired James Fenimore Cooper's Leatherstocking Tales.
+If you're looking to soak up some fresh air on the water, board Glimmerglass Queen, which offers narrated cruises and views of the scenery that inspired James Fenimore Cooper's Leatherstocking Tales from May through October.

 Family on pedal bike in Cooperstown